nrwl/nx/docs/shared/generators/workspace-generators.md

 }
 ```

-To invoke other generators, import the entry point function and run it against the tree tree. `async/await` can be used to make code with Promises read like procedural code.
+To invoke other generators, import the entry point function and run it against the tree. `async/await` can be used to make code with Promises read like procedural code.
 The generator function may return a callback function that is executed after changes to the file system have been applied.

 In the schema.json file for your generator, the `name` is provided as a default option.
 The `cli` property is set to `nx` to signal that this is a generator that uses `@nrwl/devkit` and not `@angular-devkit`.